 The average American wedding will set you back about $38,700, as of 2019.
-This statistic includes both the rings and the honeymoon; the ceremony/reception costs run about $29,000).
-And, according to this same survey, the average budget for the wedding venue cost came in at $9,000.
-Keep in mind that extremely lavish weddings are included in this data, which pulls the average up above what you might expect.
+This statistic includes both the rings and the honeymoon; the ceremony/reception costs run about $29,000.
+According to this same survey, the average budget for the venue came in at $9,000 (keep in mind that extremely lavish weddings are included in this data, which pulls the average up above what you might expect).

 While offerings can vary per venue, there are some things you can expect to see bundled into most venue pricing: